125mm Insulation

 A 125mm PIR provides high thermal resistance by efficiently resisting heat flow.
 In comparison, fibrous materials like glass mineral wool rely on trapped air within the fibres.
 So 125mm thickness offers slightly lower thermal performance but better sound absorption and noncombustible fire performance compared with PIR at the same thickness.

-What is 125mm Insulation Used For?
+What is 125mm insulation used for?

 Insulation at 125mm thickness is commonly used in areas where building regulations or design require solid thermal performance without oversizing the wall or roof.